UsabilityEngineering/Sound-Space/README.md

 Overall Findings:

-- Most of the folks that we surveyed stated that they prefered listening/streaming music over watching music videos
+- Most of the folks that we surveyed stated that they prefered **listening/streaming music** over watching music videos
-- When folks watch music videos, they usually do that at home and by themselves.
+- When folks watch music videos, they usually do that at **home and by themselves**.
-- From the sample of the population we surveyed, they don't comment very often, but when they do interact with musical content, it is generally positive.
+- From the sample of the population we surveyed, they don't comment very often, but when they do interact with musical content, it is generally **positive**.
-- !!!
-Studying documentation finding 1
-- !!!
-Studying documentation finding 2
-- !!!
-Contextual Enquiery finding
+- Users of current music streaming and video apps are in need of **social, sharing and discovering** features
+- A convenient and simple UI is critical for users with **short attention spans.**
+- The act of music streaming and video watching can be done both **actively and passively**, of which correspond to diffrent contexts.

 Conclusions:

-- Watching music videos is not as popular as listening or streaming music
+- Watching music videos is **not as popular** as listening or streaming music
-- We believe that this is because listening to music has a smaller barrier to entry.
+- We believe that this is because listening to music has a **smaller barrier to entry.**
-- Sound Space as an application should focus on users that want to interact and create musical content.
+- Sound Space as an application should focus on users that want to **interact** and **create** musical content.
-- Sound Space should also focus on our users being able to share content easily to encourage positive communication.
+- Sound Space should also focus on our users being able to share content easily to encourage **positive communication** and allow **creative marketing opportunities** for       artists.
+- Sound Space should be designed to be used both **actively and passively** by users.

 [Full phase 1 report](requirements/)